 The role and functions of Centres and Branches within Cochrane (as described in our policies) has remained largely unchanged for 20 years.
-They act as a regional focus for Cochrane activities and support Cochrane contributors to within a defined geographical or linguistic area.
+They act as a regional focus for Cochrane activities and support Cochrane contributors within a defined geographical or linguistic area.

 Cochrane, however, is changing.
-With the introduction of the Strategy to 2020 it is no surprise that Cochrane's organisational structure needs to change to respond to new ambitions, opportunities, pressures and challenges and we need to align the functions and structures of Cochrane's Groups so that we are optimally configured to deliver this Strategy.
+With the introduction of the Strategy to 2020 it is no surprise that Cochrane's organisational structure needs to change to respond to new ambitions, opportunities, pressures and challenges; and we need to align the functions and structures of Cochrane's Groups so that we are optimally configured to deliver this Strategy.

-In addition to this the Centres/Branches have identified that the current functional and structural arrangements are not working well.
-This is reflected in the fact that Centre registration has stagnated, adherence to functions is poor, and in one region a new network structure has been created as the existing structures were not fit for purpose
+In addition to this, the Centres/Branches have identified that the current functional and structural arrangements are not working optimally.
+This is reflected in the fact that Centre registration has stagnated, adherence to functions is poor and widely diverse in what Centres are doing in comparison with their peers (ranging far more than different local contexts would justify), and in one region a new network structure has been created as the existing structures were not fit for purpose.